spintheweb/framework/README.md

 1. Regular server deployment via GitHub Releases (production-friendly)
 2. Docker Hub container `spintheweb/webspinner` (bundled MySQL for quick start)
-3. Foundation sandbox at `sandbox.spintheweb.org` (full playground; internal use)
+3. Foundation sandbox at `sandbox.spintheweb.org` (playground)

 See `deployments/README.md` for details and guidance on choosing the right option.
 For Docker usage and compose files, see `deployments/docker/`.
-For the sandbox stack, see `deployments/sandbox/README.md` (internal use).
+The sandbox stack, see `deployments/sandbox/README.md`, is used by the Spin the Web Foundation to manage https://sandbox.spintheweb.org.

 ## Project structure

-- `public/` — The web site (portal) interpreted by Webspinner.
+- `public/` — The Enterprise Web portal interpreted by Webspinner.
 This is where your portal lives: `index.html`, `favicon.ico`, `robots.txt`, client scripts in `public/scripts/` (for example, `stwClient.js`), styles in `public/styles/`, and media in `public/media/`.
 - `stwSpinner.ts` — Webspinner entrypoint (Deno).
 Runs the engine that interprets the portal from `public/`.
 - `stwComponents/` — Core platform modules (datasources, router, security, session, WebSocket, studio) and DB adapters.
 - `stwContents/` — Built-in content types/widgets (forms, tables, charts, maps, trees, code editor, etc.).